markstringer-dti/markstringer-dti.github.io/dti.md

 Part of my anger is that I'm trying to get the project to "fly" to generate enough "lift" from real value that it can succeed and have a life of its own.

 ## The other end of this.
 What about Steve?
 Steve is my friend.
 Steve used to be a Scrum Master like me.
 Steve has been kicked upstairs.
 He now manages literally hundreds of Agile coaches and scrum masters.
 Steve said something to me that was interesting.
 But I didn't like it, I didn't want to hear it.
 Steve said that he would be more impressed with Scrum masters if any of them were delivering their own software projects.
 But he didn't know of any who were.
 Why might that be?
-Because they don't have the skills, connections and courage to put together the first half of the project - the bit where people are willing to invest time, effort and money in something that is just a dream?
-That don't have whatever it takes to say, "fuck it."
+Possibly it's because they don't have the skills, connections and courage to put together the first half of the project.
+That's the bit where people are willing to invest time, effort and money in something that is just a dream.
+They don't have whatever it takes to say, "fuck it."
 Is that it?

 Another reason of course is that they're too emotionally invested in the reality end.

 These things are in opposition in projects.

-Dream - reality.
+The dream is in opposition to the reality.
-Expenditure - revenue.
+Expenditure is opposition to revenue, and ultimately profits.
-All - some.
+All is in opposition to some.

 And now it's a bit more obvious why this book has such a contradictory title.
 Because it's trying to capture both ends of this see-saw.

 I think it goes the other way round.

-Impossible - delivery.
+What's impossible is in opposition to what's deliverable.

 And I want to write here "Money - sense."